Ditectrev/Amazon-Web-Services-AWS-Developer-Associate-DVA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Encrypt the game data with individual user keys.
 - [x] Restrict access to specific items based on certain primary key values.
-- [ ] Stage data in SQS queues to inject metadata before accessing DynamoD.
+- [ ] Stage data in SQS queues to inject metadata before accessing DynamoDB.
 - [ ] Read records from DynamoDB and discard irrelevant data client-side.

 **[⬆ Back to Top](#table-of-contents)**